 What you should know

 A specialist is a doctor who treats certain illnesses or parts of the body.
-Specialists are now teaming up with APC doctors to create one plan for your care.
+Specialists are now teaming up with primary care providers to create one plan for your care.

 How to make the most of your care

-- When you have a medical problem, see your APC team first.
+- When you have a medical problem, see your primary care team first.